mozilla/gecko-dev/testing/perfdocs/generated/performance-infrastructure.rst

 Requesting New Devices for Testing
 ----------------------------------

-At times, it can be useful to test changes on a different device to due a lack of configuration coverage with our existing set of devices.
+At times, it can be useful to test changes on a different device due to a lack of configuration coverage with our existing set of devices.
 It's simple to request/expense a device for local testing if you need one.
 However, for testing in continuous integration (CI) and/or in try runs, it can be quite expensive, and time-consuming to get a device ready for it.
 In general it takes a **few months** to get the device(s) running, and given contractual limitations, it may also reduce the availability of other devices.
 The work spans multiple teams as well so the time it takes depends on the current/future tasks that those teams have at the moment.

 If a device is only required for a single issue, then it's recommended to order the device for local testing.
 If it's a long term project with multiple developers/teams that needs continuous monitoring, then it could be useful to have the devices in CI so they can be run on mozilla-central/autoland.
 This can also help ensure that your changes don't regress over time.
-Note that this should be planned ahead of time so that there's time to setup the devices before work on the project starts.
+Note that this should be planned ahead of time so that there's time to set up the devices before work on the project starts.

-For long term projects, it's also good to determine how long these devices would be needed for, and if the device setup in CI needs to be adjusted to encompass these additional configurations.
-If the devices are no longer needed after the long term project completes, it might not be useful to have these devices running in CI, and using local devices would be quicker, and cheaper to get.
+For long term projects, it's also good to determine how long these devices will be needed for, and if the device setup in CI needs to be adjusted to encompass these additional configurations.
+If the devices are no longer needed after the long term project completes, it might not be useful to have these devices running in CI, and using local devices would be quicker and cheaper to get.

 If you need to get a device for local testing, reach out to your manager to ask about expensing it.
 If you believe that you need to start testing on a new device in CI, please reach out to us in `#perftest on Matrix <https://matrix.to/#/#perftest:mozilla.org>`__.
 Alternatively, you can `file a bug here <https://bugzilla.mozilla.org/enter_bug.cgi?product=Testing&component=Performance&status_whiteboard=[fxp]>`_ for support on this.